-This section summarizes some key analytic issues for users of the linked NAMCS HC Component data and HUD administrative records.
-It is not an exhaustive list of the analytic issues that researchers may encounter while using the linked NAMCS HC Component-HUD data.
+This section summarizes some key analytic issues for users of the linked 2021 NAMCS HC Component data and 2021-2022 NDI data.
+It is not an exhaustive list of the analytic issues that researchers may encounter while using the linked NAMCS HC Component-NDI data.
 This document will be updated as additional analytic issues are identified and brought to the attention of the NCHS Data Linkage Team (datalinkage@cdc.gov).
-Users of the NAMCS HC Component-HUD linked data files are encouraged to read "A Primer on HUD Programs and Associated Administrative Data" (accessed August 2024) for additional information on HUD program and corresponding administrative data, including important analytic considerations.